 Very positive over the next ten years.

-Iva Ohri currently is living in London, following her studies.
+Iva Ohri is currently living in London, following her studies.
 She is paying a monthly rent of £500.
 Her monthly expenses are approximately £850.
-In addition to the money saved by her (approximately £7000), she owns another savings account in Albania.
+In addition to the money she saved (approximately £7000), she owns another savings account in Albania.

 …………………………………………………………………………………………………………………………………………